dallaylaen/perl-mvc-neaf/README.md

 Patches and proposals are welcome.

+# CONTRIBUTING TO THIS PROJECT

+Please see STYLE.md for the style guide.

 # ACKNOWLEDGEMENTS

 Eugene Ponizovsky aka IPH had great influence over my understanding of MVC.

 Ideas were shamelessly stolen from PSGI, Dancer, and Catalyst.

-# CONTRIBUTING TO THE PROJECT

-* Version is just a real number x.yyzz (x=major, y=minor, z=patch)
-Please increase patch number when you commit to muster.

-* Indentation is 4 spaces.

-* Try to make sure tests pass w/o warnings.

 # LICENSE AND COPYRIGHT